 Put it in a bowl, and covered it with cling film.
 Make sure the cling film is touching the creme patisserie so that a skin doesn't form on it.
 Leave it in the fridge to cool completely

-Fold the plain flour and 1 tsp of sugar into the egg mixture very gently so as little air is lost as possible.
+Fold the plain flour and vanilla extract into the egg mixture very gently so as little air is lost as possible.
 Then put it in the tin

-Bake the sponge on 160C/325F/Gas Mark 3 for 25 minutes.
+Bake the sponge for 25 minutes.
 Leave to cool completely

 Knead some pink food colouring into 40g of the marzipan.
 Roll it out and cut out a strip about 2cm wide and 10cm long